uwinkler/restate/web-site/docs/introduction.md

 a function to update the state.
 Just like the `useState` hook.
 Nice and simple.
 Isn't it?

 And that's it (mostly)!
 Easy and simple.

+There is an advanced example on [Stackblitz](https://stackblitz.com/edit/hello-restate?file=src%2FApp.tsx) you can play with.